shima-taro/shima-taro.github.io/content/tutoring/index.md

 | Intro College Mathematics | Calculus I, Calculus II, Calculus III | 100 |
 | Upper Level College Mathematics | Analysis, Group Theory, Topology | 120 |

-Please reach out to me at
+Please reach out to me at tshima at gradcenter dot cuny dot edu to set up a time so that we can talk about your goals with tutoring!